davidpet/course4_proj/README.md

 This is the repo for Course 4 of the Coursera Advanced Django Specialization.

+The interesting parts are:
+- OMDb query client app (no views done on course)
+- github app

 ## pip packages
 - django
 - crispy-bootstrap5